ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

     Import,Jacoby2N

-The imported scenario files consist of two parts.  **Wrapper code** (in bold) to invoke a script to load the dealer code into the BBO Deal source and display chat, and to invoke the script to load the dealer code in the BBO Deal source all surrounding the dealer code itself:
+The imported scenario files consist of two parts.  <mark>Wrapper code</mark> (in bold) to invoke a script to load the dealer code into the BBO Deal source and display chat, and to invoke the script to load the dealer code in the BBO Deal source all surrounding the dealer code itself:

-    **setDealerCode(<script-name>,`**
+   <mark>setDealerCode(<script-name>,`</mark>

     A very, very long, multi-line string of dealer code to be loaded into the 'Dealer source' on a BBO Bidding or Teaching table.
 This